 We hear you, and we are working to help you imagine your life at Pitt and answer the question, “How do you choose a college without a formal visit?”
 Please know it is possible.
 Here’s a story of one student who chose Pitt without ever having visited.
 Last year, more than 1,600 new undergraduate students enrolled without a formal visit (that is over a third of our incoming class!).
 The key is to take advantage of every possible opportunity to get to know your future home away from home.
 Take full advantage of a menu of options.
 Immerse yourself in everything Pitt — academic, extracurricular, social, athletic, research, innovation, diversity, and latest happenings.
 Don’t forget to spend some time getting to know one of America’s most dynamic cities—Pittsburgh.

 In a typical year, by June, the University is hosting large numbers of prospective students and families interested in applying for the following year.
 As you well know, this is not a typical year.
 Until we can safely offer on-campus visit programs to larger numbers of students and families, the best way to get to know Pitt is through a number of engagement opportunities that you can find here.

 At the University of Pittsburgh, we work extremely hard to keep our community safe.
 The Power of Pitt is our rallying cry to work together by wearing a mask, practicing social distancing, and washing our hands frequently.
 You can see what and how students have responded at maskup.pitt.edu.

 The University of Pittsburgh, as an educational institution and employer, does not discriminate on the basis of disability, race, color, religion, national origin, ancestry, genetic information, marital status, familial status, sex, age, sexual orientation, veteran status or gender identity and expression in its programs and activities.

-For University updates on Pitt’s COVID-19 response, please visit www.emergency.pitt.edu.
+For University updates on any emergency, please visit www.emergency.pitt.edu.